Want to follow along with this writing? Sign up Today, it's free and easy

 Wow.....beautifully written, a little confusing.
 It makes my writing seem so bad compared to this masterpiece!
 I am beginning to write a kind of wonderlnad story (I heard about this through a group) and it's almost finished.
 Check me out when it's done!

 about 2 years ago Alexander LeBlanc said:

 Hey, not gonna lie; this is probably the most beautiful thing I have ever read on this website in a long time.
 Your way of creating imagery and playing with just a simple idea is amazing!
 I had a feeling that this woman was in a dream world yes but that's what made it so beautiful.
 This story doesn't just have to apply to foster kids also; like I can relate to this because I understand what the girl is feeling.

 All in all, fantastic piece!

-about 2 years ago Samantha Liebreich said:
+over 2 years ago Samantha Liebreich said: